h88377/JKOAssignment/README.md

 ## Design pattern

 #### Decorator
-* Dispatched the UI-specific async result from background queue to main queue by `MainThreadDispatchDecorator`.
+* Dispatched the UI-specific results from background queue to main queue by `MainThreadDispatchDecorator` to eliminate duplicate code in UI layer.
 * Decoupled `Order` from `Item` layer by using `OrderSaverWithCartDeleterDecorator` for cart deletion after completing the checkout process.
 #### Adapter
 * Decoupled `Local` sublayer from `CoreData` by using `CoreDataStore`.
 #### Null Object
 * Instead of making the application crash when the creation of CoreData stack failed, used `NullStore` to provide empty implementation.

+## Requirements
+> Xcode 13 or later
+> iOS 15.0 or later
+> Swift 4 or later

+## Contact
+Wayne Cheng｜h88377@gmail.com

+## Licence
+JKOAssignment is released under the MIT license.